 In terms of his representation of clients, he was again honored by being named among The Best Lawyers in America®—this time in five practice areas, in particular: Commercial Litigation; Insurance Law; Banking & Finance Litigation; Construction Litigation; and Real Estate Litigation.
 He was recently recognized by Best Lawyers® as the 2016 Insurance Law "Lawyer of the Year" in Minneapolis.
 He has been selected every year for inclusion in Super Lawyers® since the inception of that annual distinction in the 1990s, including 2016.
 He was recently included, along with Allen Saeks of our firm, in the national Corporate Counsel Edition of the publication as one of Minnesota’s Top Attorneys in Business Litigation.

 In terms of his devotion to the legal profession, Tom’s commitment is well-known.
-For example, he was just honored by the United States Court of Appeals for the 8th Circuit as the Minnesota recipient of the Richard S. Arnold Award for Distinguished Service and Lifetime Achievement.
-He was also recently honored as a 2015 "Attorney of the Year" by Minnesota Lawyer.
+For example, he was honored by the United States Court of Appeals for the 8th Circuit as the Minnesota recipient of the Richard S. Arnold Award for Distinguished Service and Lifetime Achievement.
+He was also recently honored as an "Attorney of the Year" by Minnesota Lawyer.
 He was selected to be a Fellow of the American Bar Foundation (www.americanbarfoundation.org) and this past year, he was inducted into the Litigation Counsel of America (www.litcounsel.org).
-In 2008, he was the recipient of the Hennepin County Bar Association Attorney Professionalism Award, presented annually to the Association member "who best exemplifies the pursuit of the practice of law as a profession, including a spirit of public service and promotion of the highest possible level of competence, integrity and ethical conduct."
-For almost a decade, Tom served as chair of the Hennepin County Bar Association Bar Memorial Committee, and also serves on the Bench and Bar Liaison Committee.
+He was the recipient of the Hennepin County Bar Association Attorney Professionalism Award, presented annually to the Association member "who best exemplifies the pursuit of the practice of law as a profession, including a spirit of public service and promotion of the highest possible level of competence, integrity and ethical conduct."
+For almost a decade, Tom served as chair of the Hennepin County Bar Association Bar Memorial Committee.
 He is chair of the HCBA's "Vintage Lawyers Group," and just finished serving his terms as president and past-president of the Hennepin County Bar Association (www.hcba.org).
-As of this summer, Tom is serving as Secretary of the Minnesota State Bar Association, joining the leadership "ladder" leading to the MSBA Presidency in a few years.
+Tom is now serving as Secretary of the Minnesota State Bar Association, joining the leadership "ladder" leading to the MSBA Presidency in a few years.
 He served on the U.S. Magistrate Judge Merit Selection Panel, upon his appointment by then U.S. District Court Chief Judge James Rosenbaum.
 He co-chaired the panel for the 8th Circuit Judicial conference on "Baseball and the Law" at Target Field, home of the Minnesota Twins.
 He has been admitted to the Douglas K. Amdahl Inn of Court.
 Interestingly, Tom recently participated in a one-week trip to Cuba as a member of the Minnesota State Bar Association delegation visiting the National Union of Cuban Jurists.
 Tom was recognized in 2009 as the recipient of our law firm’s Pro Bono Award for Outstanding Legal Service in the Public Interest, arising out of his work with the University of Minnesota Guantanamo Defense Project.

 In terms of his service to the community, Tom was recently selected to serve as one of the 9 members of the new Minnesota State Bar Association Diversity and Inclusion Leadership Council.
+He also serves on the Diversity and Inclusion Task Force of the Federal Bar Association Minnesota Chapter.
 He serves on the Board of Directors of Global Rights for Women (www.globalrightsforwomen.org), and on the Board of Directors of The Givens Foundation for African American Literature, and also on the Board of Trustees of the Landmark Center in Saint Paul, which is one of Minnesota’s most significant historic buildings and the location for many years of Minnesota’s U.S. District Court.
 He just finished serving on the Board of Trustees of the American Swedish Institute, most recently as its chairman.
 He also serves as a commissioner on the City of Bloomington Charter Commission.
 He was one of our law firm’s representatives for Twin Cities/Diversity in Practice; and serves on our firm’s Diversity Committee.
 Incidentally, and much to our pride, our firm received the 2012 annual Hennepin County Bar Association Diversity Award, recognizing our efforts and accomplishments along these lines.
 Tom was honored recently as the recipient of the St. Olaf College Outstanding Service Award.

 In terms of practice areas, Tom’s legal career started out (and somewhat continues) in the realm of "Door Law" (meaning, whatever comes in the door).
 Along the way, Tom has handled some "interesting" matters, including representing one company in a lawsuit brought by Alice the Cat; and then later representing two Cairn Terriers named Gus and Loki in their claim against the neighborhood Pit Bull.
 He has represented a federally imprisoned, espionage-related defendant in extended federal habeas corpus proceedings, and has affected the arrest of an ocean-going merchant vessel in the New Haven harbor pursuant to applicable maritime law.
 He has represented Ringling Brothers/Barnum & Bailey Combined Shows in commercial, contract and municipal regulatory matters.
 And his First Amendment work has included trials and disputes involving alleged AIDS-related and (alleged) mob-related defamation claims against newspapers; opinion-related defamation claims against public officials; and medical "quackery" defamation-related claims against what was once known as the American Quack Association.